Blackhawks GM resigns, team fined after sexual assault probe - WHIZ News

 Florida Panthers coach Joel Quenneville and Winnipeg Jets general manager Kevin Cheveldayoff, who were with the Blackhawks when the sexual assault allegations were first reported, were named in the damning report as well.

 The Panthers declined to comment, citing NHL Commissioner Gary Bettman’s plans to meet with Quenneville.
-There was no immediate word from the Jets on Cheveldayoff’s status.
+Cheveldayoff said he shared everything he knows with Jenner & Block for its report.

+“Further, I look forward to my discussion with Commissioner Bettman at the soonest possible date to continue to cooperate fully with the National Hockey League,” Cheveldayoff said in a statement provided by the Jets to AP.
+“I will reserve any further comment until after that conversation has been conducted.”

 The Blackhawks hired Jenner & Block to conduct what they called an independent review in response to two lawsuits filed against the franchise: one by a player identified as John Doe alleging sexual assault by then-assistant coach Brad Aldrich in 2010 and another filed by a former student whom Aldrich was convicted of assaulting in Michigan.